 In principle, the assessment of significant increases in credit risk is made on an individual asset basis.
 However, some factors or indicators might not be available at an instrument level.
 In this case, agencies should perform the assessment on a collective basis.
-For example, on a group or sub-group of financial instruments (such as by identifying particular geographical regions of industries that have been most adversely affected by changing economic conditions).
-[AASB 9]B5.5 1B5.55].
+For example, on a group or sub-group of financial instruments (such as by identifying particular geographical regions or industries that have been most adversely affected by changing economic conditions).
+[AASB 9.B5.5.1-B5.5.5].